MorteZ76/NLU/LM/part_A/README.md

 ## AI Assistance Disclosure

-AI tools (Claude by Anthropic) were used in the development of this project, including assistance with writing and refining the code structure, inline comments, docstrings, and this report.
+AI tools (Claude by Anthropic and Gemini) were used in the development of this project, including assistance with writing and refining the code structure, inline comments, docstrings, and this report.